andrico1234/oui-ui/docs/docs/faqs.md

 ## Why are form components not working in Firefox/Webkit?

 The form-associated custom elements spec isn't implemented on these browsers yet.
 Fortunately there's a [polyfill](https://github.com/calebdwilliams/element-internals-polyfill) that you can use to implement most of this behaviour.
-We run our tests against Chrome, Firefox, and Webkit, and so the core functionality should work for these browsers when using the polyfill.
+We run our tests against Chrome, Firefox, and Webkit, and for the latter two we test using the polyfill.
+This means the core functionality should work when using the polyfill.